vasilakisfil/Introspected-REST/README.md

 The client should be able to ask related associations to the main initial resource, in the same request.

-What deffirintiates an association from an attribute is that the former has a dedicated identification which can be used in order to be retrieved by itself.
+What deffirintiates an association from an attribute is that the former has a dedicated identification.
+What is more, if the API exposes the association as a dedicated resource, the id can be used as identification.

 #### 5.1.3.
 Sorting & pagination (collection only)
 The client should be able to sort based on one or more attributes and paginate the collection